 Investment by LIPA in ELI is projected to reduce peak electric demand by 520 MW by 2018.
 Such a reduction would result in the deferral or elimination of one large or two medium-sized power plants from LIPA's capacity expansion plan; and avoid higher-cost, on-peak energy production equivalent to saving 2.2 million barrels of oil.
-From an environmental perspective, the rationale for ELI is appealing for Long Island residents because implementation is expected to reduce CO2 emissions by nearly 20 million metric tons when compared to the CO2 emissions that would be produced from new power plants burning natural
+From an environmental perspective, the rationale for ELI is appealing for Long Island residents because implementation is expected to reduce CO_2 emissions by nearly 20 million metric tons when compared to the CO_2 emissions that would be produced from new power plants burning natural gas.

 The rationale for increasing investments in clean energy initiatives also rests on fairly recent political and regulatory actions to address rising concerns over the environment and our Nation's economic security.
 New York policy-makers have presented several new resource challenges to electric utility companies over the last few years including specifically the Renewable Energy Portfolio Standard, the Regional Greenhouse Gas Initiative, and the Energy Efficiency Portfolio Standard.
 Of particular importance to LIPA is the New York Public Service Commission's ("NY PSC") proceeding with respect to the Energy Efficiency Portfolio Standards.
-Thus far, the NY PSC has determined that LIPA is expected to achieve 2,101 GWh of savings through a combination of efficiency investments, codes and standards, and other pertinent measures or initiatives.
-The State's Energy Efficiency Portfolio Standard ("EEPS"), as well as the other policy changes, is expected to significantly reduce emissions from fossil-fuel generated electric generators and help to reduce consumers' electric bills in the longer term.
-The same initiatives are also designed to establish a set of objectives that are intended to accelerate the formation of a vibrant cleanenergy industry in New York and thus improve consumers' perceptions about the security of our Nation's economy and job prospects.
+Thus far, the NY PSC has determined that LIPA is expected to achieve 2,101 GWh of savings through a combination of efficiency Portfolio Standard ("EEPS"), as well as the other policy changes, is expected to significantly reduce emissions from fossil-fuel generated electric generators and help to reduce consumers' electric bills in the longer term.
+The same initiatives are also designed to establish a set of objectives that are intended to accelerate the formation of a vibrant clean-energy industry in New York and thus improve consumers' perceptions about the security of our Nation's economy and job prospects.